$1/f$ Noise in Synthetic and Solar Wind Data: Superposition Principles: Introduction

-Here, we do not attempt detailed explanation of the exact mechanism that creates the log-normal distribution underlying the superposition procedure, but look at different ways signals may be superposed and their effectiveness in generating 1/f noise, without prejudice concerning the location at which this occurs.
-The paper is organized as follows.
+Here, we do not attempt \textmod{a} detailed explanation of the exact mechanism that creates the lognormal distribution underlying the superposition procedure, but look at different ways signals may be superposed and their effectiveness in generating 1/f noise, without prejudice concerning the location at which this occurs. \textmod{We will show with synthetic data that superposition in the time domain, in several different interpretations, is a feasible route to the measured 1/f spectrum.
+We will then show using in situ measurements that the application of the same superposition operations preserves the 1/f spectrum.} The paper is organized as follows.
 In the next section, we describe the fundamental superposition principle.
-In Section~\ref{sec:synthetic}, several versions of superposition are described and analyzed in the context of synthetic datasets, with details of their construction provided in the Appendix.
-In Section~\ref{sec:observation}, these superposition versions are studied employing a 12-year ACE dataset at 1 au.
+In Section~\ref{sec:synthetic}, several versions of superposition are described and analysed in the context of synthetic data sets, with details of their construction provided in the Appendix.
+In Section~\ref{sec:observation}, these superposition versions are studied employing a 12-yr NASA's Advanced Composition Explorer (ACE) data set at 1 au.
 Section~\ref{sec:conclusion} summarizes and discusses the results.